EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Introduction

 \item We proposed a hierarchy-based keyframe selection method to speed up reconstruction and an error detection method to close loops.
 The proposed method is not limited to sequential images, and can process well on unordered images and mixed data.

-\item Experiments on the Internet photo collection and mixed data verify the effectiveness of the proposed method, which is three times faster than the state of the art on feature matching, and an order of magnitude faster on reconstruction, without sacrificing the accuracy. \end{itemize}
+\item Experiments on the Internet photo collection and mixed data verify the effectiveness of the proposed method, which is three times faster than the state-of-the-art on feature matching, and an order of magnitude faster on reconstruction, without sacrificing the accuracy. \end{itemize}